zielichowski/zielichowski/README.md

 However, I believe that technologies come and go, while certain programming fundamentals remain unchanged over the years.

-I consider myself a backend developer, but from time to time I happen to work in the frontend.
+I consider myself as a backend developer, but from time to time I happen to work in the frontend.
 However, I believe that 95% (my magic number, not confirmed by any research) of applications needing frontend can be written using server-side rendering with htmx.

 📝 I irregularly write post on my [blog](https://javacaptain.dev/)